hibridon/hibridon/docs/basis.md

 ### [99.
 User-defined basis routine - bausr](Basis-subroutines%3A-bausr)

-Setting the parameter `BASISTYPE = 99` allows the user to define his own basis routine, in addition to the fifteen types enumerated above.
+Setting the parameter `BASISTYPE = 99` allows the user to define his own basis routine, in addition to the types enumerated above.
 For an example see the file `tests/ch3i/pot_ch3i.F90`